 Blackburn News has compiled the basic information about the novel coronavirus (COVID-19) from Ontario’s Ministry of Health.

-Health officials in Windsor-Essex reported 116 new COVID-19 cases on Saturday.
+The Windsor-Essex region saw an increase of 73 new COVID-19 cases on Saturday.

 Local police say they won’t be randomly stopping people after being given temporary authority by the provincial government to enforce the stay-at-home order.